2020 Standards for ASHA Speech-Language Pathology Assistants Certification

 At the end of each certification maintenance interval, C-SLPAs must complete the CFCC’s C-SLPA MOCA.
 C-SLPAs are given access to complete their MOCA during the last 6 months of their maintenance interval.
 MOCAs must be completed before C-SLPAs can move to the next maintenance interval.
 In addition, C-SLPAs must continue to abide by the Code of Conduct and pay annual fees in order to retain their certification.

-If the C-SLPA certification expires or is lost for any reason, individuals who wish to regain the C-SLPA must submit a reinstatement application and meet the assistants certification standards in effect at the time the reinstatement application is submitted.
+If the C-SLPA certification expires or is lost for any reason, individuals who wish to regain the C-SLPA must submit a reinstatement application and meet the SLPA certification standards in effect at the time the reinstatement application is submitted.